iTwin/itwins-client/README.md

 }
 ```

-### Get list of Repositories by Id, Class, and Sub Class
+### Get list of Repositories by iTwin Id, Class, and Sub Class
 ```typescript
 import { ITwinsAccessClient, Repository, ITwinsAPIResponse } from "@itwin/itwins-client";